vlang/vab/docs/docs.md

 With all this in mind `vab` was born to make life easier for V developers.
 You can install it by following the instructions [in the README.md](https://github.com/vlang/vab#install).

-Because of the situation described above and the design of the Android developer ecosystem, `vab` is basically just a wrapper around the Android SDK and NDK. `vab` is able to both install, locate and orchestrate the tools found inside the distributed development kits.

-Welcome - and have a productive time using V and `vab`!

 # The V to Android App Development Cycle